 Hypothesis Testing

-We tested whether the means of ultra-processed food consumption among Brazilian children aged 2 to 4 in 2022 differed meaningfully across the clusters B and D of the Revised Multidimensional Index for Sustainable Food Systems (MISFS-R).
+The analysis tested whether the means of ultra-processed food consumption among Brazilian children aged 2 to 4 in 2022 differed meaningfully between municipalities in clusters B and D of the Revised Multidimensional Index for Sustainable Food Systems (MISFS-R).

-To ensure practical significance, we applied a Minimum Effect Size (MES) criterion, following the original Neyman-Pearson framework for hypothesis testing (Neyman & Pearson, 1928a, 1928b; Perezgonzalez, 2015).
+To ensure practical significance, a Minimum Effect Size (MES) criterion was applied, following the original Neyman-Pearson framework for hypothesis testing (Neyman & Pearson, 1928a, 1928b; Perezgonzalez, 2015).
 The MES was set at Cohen’s threshold for small effects (Cohen’s \(d\) = 0.2) (Cohen, 1988).
-Thus, a difference was considered meaningfully only if its effect-size was greater or equal to the MES; otherwise, it was considered negligible.
+A difference was considered meaningful only if its effect size was greater than or equal to the MES; otherwise, it was considered negligible.

 The test was structured as follows: